Maladroit: Background and recording

 For the band's fourth studio album, Weezer attempted to incorporate an innovative system in which the group would release demos in MP3 format on the band's website every day while in the studio working on Maladroit.
 This resulted in dozens of different versions of over thirty different songs circulating on the Internet before the album was released.

 The idea was to keep communication open with the band's fan base on the group's official message board as well as, more crucially, on unofficial message boards such as the Rivers Correspondent Board (which was closed to the public at frontman Rivers Cuomo's request, chiefly so that members of the press could not gain access).
-Yet frontman Rivers Cuomo and the fans strongly disagreed on a number of creative aspects of the album.
+Yet Cuomo and the fans strongly disagreed on a number of creative aspects of the album.
 One thing they did agree on was bringing back the summer 2000 song "Slob" for use on the album.
-Cuomo commented, "I never would have thought to put the song 'Slob' on the record if the fans did not request it.
-Scott Shriner also wanted a hidden track, 'Are You Gonna Be?,' for the album."
-Regardless of disagreements, Weezer fans are still "specially thanked" in the album's liner notes and the album title itself was suggested by a board member on the Weezer message boards who went by the screen name of Lethe.
+Cuomo commented, "I never would have thought to put the song "Slob" on the record if the fans did not request it."
+Bassist Scott Shriner also wanted a hidden track, "Are You Gonna Be?" for the album.
+Regardless of disagreements, Weezer fans are still "specially thanked" in the album's liner notes.

 The band's uploading of MP3 demos onto its website resulted in some radio stations playing the still unreleased (and sometimes unfinished) songs.
 Due to a spat between Cuomo and the record label Geffen/Interscope, Weezer self-funded the recordings for Maladroit and the label was unaware of the recordings at all until the radio began to play them.
 It is said that Cuomo was so excited for fans to hear the music he personally mailed copies of 8 out of the 13 songs on Maladroit to key radio stations and press outlets.
 In the week it was leaked to radio stations, the lead single "Dope Nose" reached #25 on Billboard's Modern Rock Tracks chart without an official single having been issued.

 The airplay resulted in a gag order being issued by Geffen Records in which they requested that Weezer return the master tapes from the Maladroit sessions and apologize to each radio station that played the song.
 The band members resisted, citing that they had funded all the sessions themselves and that apologizing seemed pointless.
 The fans resisted as well, forming an online group called "Unreleased Weezer for the Masses" that rallied for the release of the album.

-The hit songs "Dope Nose" and "Hash Pipe" (off The Green Album) were both written using the same method on the same night, with Rivers Cuomo allegedly taking "a bunch of Ritalin and ... like three shots of tequila" and pacing around for a while before writing both songs.
+The songs "Dope Nose" and "Hash Pipe" (off the Green Album) were both written using the same method on the same night, with Cuomo allegedly taking "a bunch of Ritalin and ... like three shots of tequila" and pacing around for a while before writing both songs.